peterjc/thapbi-pict/docs/negatives.rst

 The presence of biological sequence reads in the negative control samples is indicative of some kind of cross contamination.
 Likewise, synthetic sequences in the biological samples are a warning sign.

+The tool implements both absolute and fractional abundance thresholds, which can be specified at the command line.
+Moreover, control samples can be used to automatically raise the threshold for batches of samples.
+Simple negative controls can be used to set an absolute abundance threshold, but to set the fractional abundance threshold we need to be able to distinguish expected sequences from unwanted ones.
+For this we require known spike-in control sequences, which are clearly distinct from the biological markers.

 Spike-in Controls
 -----------------